JetBrains/Qodana/topics/inspection-profiles.md

 <a href="docker-image-configuration.topic" anchor="docker-config-reference-profile"/> sections.</note>

 <p>A YAML configuration serves as a universal %product% configuration method.
 This means that you can configure %product% using the <a href="qodana-yaml.md"><code>qodana.yaml</code></a> file
-    once and then reuse it for running %product% with Docker, GitHub, JetBrains IDEs or any other <a href="ci.md">software</a> currently supported by %product%.
+    once and then reuse it for running %product% with Docker, GitHub, JetBrains IDEs, or any other <a href="ci.md">software</a> currently supported by %product%.
 The settings will remain consistent across all these platforms.</p>

 <tabs>